cupy/cupy/docs/source/user_guide/basic.rst

    ...     print("Using module:", mod.__name__)
    ...     return mod.maximum(0, x) + mod.log1p(mod.exp(-abs(x)))

-When you need to operate on arrays that reside on CPU and GPU, you first need to transfer them to the same device -- either CPU or GPU.
+When you need to manipulate CPU and GPU arrays, an explicit data transfer may be required to move them to the same location -- either CPU or GPU.
 For this purpose, CuPy implements two sister methods called :func:`cupy.asnumpy`  and :func:`cupy.asarray`.
 Here is an example that demonstrates the use of both methods: